 Among the large mammals who came from Eurasia to North America by means of the Bering Land Bridge were the musk ox (click HERE), the steppe mammoth, the steppe bison (ancestor of our bison), the moose, the cave lion (ancestor of the American lion) and the jaguar.
 The steppe mammoth and the American lion are extinct today.

 Among the large mammals native to North America were the Columbian mammoth, the sabre-toothed tiger, and the dire wolf.
 All three are now extinct; for an image of the three frolicking together in sunny Southern California, click HERE .

-Also among the large mammals native to North America are the caribou, the brown bear, the short-faced bear and the tapir.
-The latter two are sadly extinct today.
+Also among the large mammals native to North America are the short-faced bear, the tapir, the brown bear, and the caribou (more precisely, this last is native to Beringia).
+The first two are sadly extinct today.